RafaGago/mini-async-log-c/readme.md

 - Compile-time removable severities.

-- Zero-copy logging of strings/memory ranges: achieved by just invoking a callback from where manual deallocation or reference counting can be done on the consumer side.
+- Zero-copy logging of strings/memory ranges: achieved by just invoking a destruction callback from where manual deallocation or reference counting can be done.

 - Decent test coverage.